List of awards and nominations received by Robert Pattinson

 The following are a list of awards and nominations received by English actor Robert Pattinson.
 He received the Best Actor award at the Strasbourg Film Festival for his performance in How to Be.
 For his work on The Twilight Saga, he has earned two Empire Award nominations and won eleven MTV Movie Awards, two People's Choice Awards with additional other awards and nominations including winning 2009's Hollywood Film Award for New Hollywood by Hollywood Film Festival.

 In 2014, he earned nominations from Australian Academy Awards (AACTA) and Canadian Screen Awards for his performances in The Rover and Maps to the Stars respectively.
 He won Hollywood Rising Star Award for his performance in Life from Deauville American Film Festival in 2015.

+He earned Best Male Lead nominations from Independent Spirit Awards, for his performances in Good Time (2018) and The Lighthouse (2020).